-This is all right as far as it goes, but it leaves out some of the essence.
+This is fine as far as it goes, but it leaves out some of the essence.
 Churchill was, I wrote, an “optimistic agnostic.”
 Without being on conversational terms with the Almighty, he was quite willing to invoke the Deity when appropriate.
-As he wrote in his autobiography My Early Life, “I did not hesitate to ask for special protection.”
-The historian Andrew Roberts puts this very neatly:
+As he wrote in his autobiography, My Early Life, “I did not hesitate to ask for special protection.”
+Andrew Roberts, author of the best single-volume Churchill biography, put this very neatly:

 One of the primary duties of the Providential Being in whom Churchill did believe, but to whom he paid little overt obeisance, seems to have been to watch over the physical safety of Winston Leonard Spencer Churchill.
 Few people in history could have brushed against the cloak of the Angel of Death as often as Churchill, yet he survived until his 91st year.

-It would be well to reprint here exactly that I wrote in that earlier post:
+It would be well to reprint here exactly what I wrote in that earlier post:

 It is important to understand this.
-Churchill’s can be interpreted to mean he was a Christian evangelist.
+Churchill’s words taken literally can be interpreted to mean he was a Christian evangelist.
 Not so.
-Nor did he mean to exclude non-Christians from the Commonwealth of Man.
+Nor did he mean to exclude other religions from the Commonwealth of Man.
 Quite the contrary.
 Churchill’s quarrel was with tyranny.

 One thought on “What Winston Churchill Meant by “Christian Civilization””